 Risk factors for CHD including family history were assessed at the first study visit.
-Participants returned 6-10 weeks later (Visit 2) once CLIA genotyping and calculation of a GRS was completed (n=207).
-At this visit, patients were randomized (1:1) to receive a conventional risk score (CRS, n=103) vs. a combined conventional and genetic risk score (+GRS, n=104).
-Study participants then underwent a 30-min CHD risk counseling session, followed by a visit with a physician for shared decision making regarding statin use.
-Three months following the disclosure of CHD risk, participants returned (Visit 3) for measurement of fasting lipid levels and assessment of dietary fat intake and physical activity levels.
-The final study visit (Visit 4) occurred three months after Visit 3.
-Apart from incorporating the GRS into the CRS in one arm of the study (+GRS), randomized patients received identical exposure to education about CHD risk reduction and preventive measures.
+Participants returned 6 to 10 weeks later (visit 2) once Clinical Laboratory Improvement Amendments genotyping and calculation of a GRS was completed (n=207).
+At this visit, patients were randomly assigned (1:1) to receive a CRS (n=103) versus a combined conventional and genetic risk score (+GRS, n=104).
+Study participants then underwent a 30-minute CHD risk-counseling session, followed by a visit with a physician for shared decision making regarding statin use.
+Three months following the disclosure of CHD risk, participants returned (visit 3) for measurement of fasting lipid levels and assessment of dietary fat intake and physical activity levels.
+The final study visit (visit 4) occurred 3 months after visit 3.
+Apart from incorporating the GRS into the CRS in 1 arm of the study (+GRS), randomly assigned patients received identical exposure to education about CHD risk reduction and preventive measures.
 The study was approved by the Mayo Clinic institutional review board and was registered at ClinicalTrials.gov (NCT01936675).
 Study methods and protocol have been previously described.18